malik727/snips-model-agl/README.md

 1. Clone this repository to your local machine.

-2. Install and set up the [`nlu-inference-agl`](https://github.com/malik727/snips-inference-agl) module on your local machine.
+2. Install and set up the [`snips-inference-agl`](https://github.com/malik727/snips-inference-agl) module on your local machine.
 This module is an extension of the original Snips NLU with upgraded Python support and is specifically designed for inference purposes only.

-3. Once you have the [`nlu-inference-agl`](https://github.com/malik727/snips-inference-agl) module installed, you can load the pre-trained model located in the model/ folder.
+3. Once you have the [`snips-inference-agl`](https://github.com/malik727/snips-inference-agl) module installed, you can load the pre-trained model located in the model/ folder.
 This model contains the trained data and parameters necessary for intent extraction.
 You can use the following command to process commands and extract the associated intents:
     ```
-    $ nlu-inference-agl parse path/to/model -q "your command here"
+    $ snips-inference parse path/to/model -q "your command here"
     ```

 ## Usage